jhpyle/docassemble/demo.md

 * The questions and logic are not specified in any particular order.
   If docassemble needs to get the value of a variable, it knows where to find it.
-This makes things easier for the author, who can organize the code however he or she wants.
-Moreover, the author can address the underlying legal logic in modular, bite-size pieces.
+This makes things easier for the author, who can organize the information however he or she wants.
+Moreover, the author can represent the underlying legal logic in modular, bite-size pieces.
 The logic does not have to be placed into a specific structure in an interview or a document.
 The bits of logic can be packaged and reused in a variety of contexts.

 {% highlight yaml %}
 metadata: